omnistrate-community/examples/docs/README.md

 # Examples

-This section contains practical examples demonstrating how to build various types of SaaS applications using Omnistrate.
+This folder contains practical examples demonstrating how to build various types of SaaS applications using Omnistrate.
 Each example provides step-by-step guidance, complete configuration files, and best practices for different use cases.

 ## Database Examples